Beauty contests on screen can be fun, frivolous … and disturbing. Here are 5 films that take you behind the catwalk.

 Rules – real and imagined – are central to Miss Firecracker, based on Beth Henley’s play The Miss Firecracker Contest.

 Carnelle Scott (Holly Hunter) has grown-up in thrall to a cousin’s beauty pageant success.
-Carnelle enters the same contest as a way to connect with the past and reinvent herself – it’s a rite of passage (Olive Hoover’s pageant ambitions similarly shadow the journey into puberty).
+As an adult, she enters the same contest as a way to connect with the past and reinvent herself.
+It’s a rite of passage (Olive Hoover’s pageant ambitions similarly shadow the journey into puberty).

 Albeit older than Olive, Carnelle is another misfit.
 She’s not graceful or charming, and isn’t flawless on stage.
 Bound to the fragile self-esteem she learned as a child, Carnelle is set on a disastrous dream.